FiddlersCode/cards/README.md

 Deal the cards - We would then like to deal seven cards to each player (one card to the each player, then a second card to each player, and so on)

 There is no need to necessarily do this in a visual way (for example, simply proving with a test that your deck is shuffled and that the players do now have seven cards will be sufficient)

-Please supply your solution as a zip file containing any classes, tests, documentation, etc that you have produced.